REVIEW | Avell A72 HYB - a lot of performance in a very thin notebook

 But the compact size impacted other elements.
 It can’t be very discreet under high load, and to maintain temperatures and performance, the fans operate at high speed.
 It’s not as noisy as products we’ve tested in the past, but in that respect it’s just average.
 Something that is feasible, and that we are going to show in the video gameplay, is that its chips have such performance that it is feasible to lower its frequencies, reduce its heating, make it quiet and still play at a high frame rate.
 It involves a bit of tuning, but it’s possible thanks to the great computing power of the chips equipped here.

-With so many positive points and so much performance, the only impediment is the price.
+With so many positive points and so much performance, there is only one impediment: the price.
 With hardware of this size, its cost exceeds R$ 13 thousand, a value that is not for everyone.
 But putting the 240Hz screen, the 12th generation Core i7 processor and the RTX 3070 Ti on the balance, you can’t say that it’s an easy price to face, but that it’s within reality and it’s even a relatively affordable model for this hardware profile.

 |PROS